patrikspiess/demo_patrikspiess/README.md

 ## CHANGELOG.md

-For every change update the [CHANEGLOG.md](CHANEGLOG.md) to reflect the news.
+For every change update the [CHANGELOG.md](CHANGELOG.md) to reflect the news.
 Users and contributors need to know about changes in the project.
-When bumping the version the [CHANEGLOG.md](CHANEGLOG.md) gets a new section with the new version and the [Unreleased] section is cleard for the next upcoming chnages.
+When bumping the version the [CHANGELOG.md](CHANGELOG.md) gets a new section with the new version and the [Unreleased] section is cleared for the next upcoming changes.
 ## Tests
 Before I build, the tests run with tox should be successful: